 Eat, Drink and Be Merry!

 Tourists galore visit our St. Jacob’s Farmers Market, Canada’s largest year-round farmers market.
-Here you can shop for farm fresh food, crafts, toys and more, while enjoying famous market eats like apple fritters, mini donuts, perogies, craft chips, and sausage.
+Here you can shop for farm-fresh food, crafts, toys and more while enjoying the famous market eats like apple fritters, mini donuts, perogies, craft chips, and sausage.
 Warmer weather brings buskers, pony rides, trolley tours and more!

 For eateries, there’s a huge selection of local restaurants to choose from in Waterloo Region.
 Small cafes to fine dining, patios to pubs, we have it all!
 And our multicultural community means lots of options from Indian, Thai, Vietnamese, Japanese, Polish, German and other world cuisines.
 You’ll find many of my local favourites highlighted in a new food show, aptly titled Nick and Taylor Make A Food Show!

 If you are a fan of the screen, then here’s some fun things to do in the Waterloo Region!

 While touring around our region, you might recognize some familiar sights from your favourite movies and television shows.
 Historical architecture along the Grand River in Cambridge features prominently in scenes from The Handmaids Tale.
 Designated Survivor filmed the season finale in Galt.
 The famous Kissing Bridge in West Montrose featured in the 2017 remake of Stephen King’s “It”.
 Doon Heritage Village hosted Anne of Green Gables.